Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare

 All credentials rotated.
 Checked logs for suspicious access.

-What We Changed Immediately
+What the Team Changed Immediately

 # nginx - Block all dotfiles